 When it comes to taking your newly purchased two-wheeler on the road, there are a few things one must keep in mind.
 Before you venture out on the road with your two-wheeler, do ensure that you are wearing a proper driving helmet.
 Protection must be every rider’s first and foremost priority.
 The second thing which two-wheeler riders must always have on them are the requisite documents without which driving on the road is considered illegal.
 These documents include:

-- Certificate of Insurance – For a vehicle, the certificate of insurance or insurance certificate is an official document which serves as a verification of insurance for the purchased vehicle and provides all the insurance related information on the vehicle.
+- Certificate of Insurance – For a vehicle, two wheeler insurance certificate is an official document which serves as a verification of insurance for the purchased vehicle and provides all the insurance related information on the vehicle.
 The certificate will include details such as the name of the insurance provider, policy number, type of coverage, limit of coverage, tenure of the policy coverage period.
 As per the Motor Vehicles Act, it is compulsory for all vehicles to be covered at least under a third party liability insurance policy.

 - Drivers Licence – A driving licence is an official document provided to an individual by the Regional Transport Authority/Office (RTA/RTO), authorizing the holder to operate various categories of motor vehicles.
 According to the Motor Vehicles Act, it is compulsory for a person driving a vehicle on a highway r any other public road, to hold a valid driving licence at all times.